User Privacy: Masking Elements in Recordings

 Privacy matters.
 We work hard to make sure your data is secure and only available to you.
-We've built a tool to block sensitive customer information.
+We've built a tool to block sensitive customer information using four different methods:

 How to Exclude Elements in Crazy Egg Recordings with Selectors